MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/getting-playfab-developer-keys.md

+---
+title: Getting PlayFab Developer Keys
+author: v-thopra
+description: Describes how to acquire a PlayFab Developer Key that is used to authorize an application to use PlayFab Admin and Server APIs for a specific title. ms.author: v-thopra ms.date: 06/11/2018 ms.topic: article ms.prod: playfab
+keywords: playfab, config, development, keys, api access ms.localizationpriority: medium
+---

 # Getting PlayFab Developer Keys

 A PlayFab Developer Key is used to authorize an application to use PlayFab Admin and Server APIs for a specific title.
 A Developer Key is strongly coupled with a PlayFab Title.